reachandteach1/peacetree-wled/README.md

 1. Connect to the WLED interface screen for your WLED controller
 2. Create presets with IDs 21 through 26.
-3. In Sync Interfaces (which you can get to from the configuration menu), enter the MQTT settings for the public peace tree feed which you can find in step 5 of this instructable.
+3. In Sync Interfaces (which you can get to from the configuration menu), enter the MQTT settings for the public peace tree feed which you can find in the instructable for the WLED Peace Tree https://www.instructables.com/Easy-Peace-Tree-Visualizing-Peace-With-WLED/ .
 Enable MQTT.
 Save the settings.
 This MQTT feed is hosted at takeoneworld.com and is specifically designed to work with WLED controllers.
 Save the settings.
 4. Reboot the WLED controller (usually by simply unplugging it and replugging it in) and the peace tree should start operating within a couple of minutes.
 5. Please let me know in your comments if you make this since I'm trying to keep track of how many peace trees are out in the world.

+There is a background process located at takeoneworld.com that monitors #peace and #peaceaction tagged posts and activates the WLED presets as follows:
+* 0 - 10 posts invoke Preset 21 (red pattern)
+* 11-20 posts invoke Preset 22 (green pattern)
+* 21-30 posts invoke Preset 23 (blue pattern)
+* 31-39 posts invoke Preset 24 (aqua pattern)
+* 40+ posts invoke Preset 25 (rainbow glitter pattern)
+* A special post invokes Preset 26 (blue and white sparkle pattern)

+There are other alternate preset files in this repository

 There is an official website for this project at: https://peacetreelights.com